JetBrains/lincheck/docs/topics/operation-arguments.md

 }
 ```

 Is this `MultiMap` implementation linearizable?
 If not, an incorrect interleaving is more likely to be detected
-when accessing a small range of keys, thus, increasing the possibility to process the same key concurrently.
+when accessing a small range of keys, thus, increasing the possibility of processing the same key concurrently.

 For this, configure the generator for a `key: Int` parameter:

 1. Declare the `@Param` annotation.
 2. Specify the integer generator class: `@Param(gen = IntGen::class)`.
    Lincheck supports random parameter generators for almost all primitives and strings out of the box.

-3. Define the range of values generated with the string configuration: `@Param(conf = "1:2")`.
+3. Define the range of values generated with the string configuration `@Param(conf = "1:2")`.
 4. Specify the parameter configuration name (`@Param(name = "key")`) to share it for several operations.

    Below is the stress test for `MultiMap` that generates keys for `add(key, value)` and `get(key)` operations in the